Banana rhubarb muffins are perfection. Soft, moist, a crunchy top, a little sweet, a little tart. You couldn’t ask for more!

 You can also replace the rhubarb with 1c of mini chocolate chips.
 I can’t say that they are as healthy as the rhubarb version, but they taste spectacular!
 Like really, really good.

 You could also replace the rhubarb with any berries you had on hand.
-Blueberries, raspberries, diced strawberries… Any of those would be so yummy.
+Blueberries, raspberries, diced strawberries… That would make a fruity muffin that would be so yummy.

 How do I store banana rhubarb muffins?

-I wait until the banana rhubarb muffins cool completely and then I store them in either a gallon zip top bag, or an airtight container.
-Since this recipe makes 22 muffins, if I’m not making them for company, I’ll take half of them and immediately freeze them for another breakfast or snack down the road.
+I wait until the banana rhubarb muffins cool completely and then I store them in either a gallon zip top bag, or an airtight container for about 3-4 days.
+Since this recipe makes 22 muffins, if I’m not making them for company, I’ll take half of them and immediately freeze them in a sealed container for another breakfast or afternoon snack down the road.
 They store really well in the freezer and taste super fresh and delicious as long as they are airtight.

 Can I use frozen rhubarb in these muffins?